Greatest Hits (Spice Girls album): Promotion

 In November 2007, the group performed together for the first time in nearly a decade at the 2007 Victoria's Secret Fashion Show, held in Los Angeles, California.
 The group dressed in military-themed outfits performed "Stop" and "Headlines (Friendship Never Ends)" miming to a backing track, in front of giant glittering lights that spelled out "Spice" in the background.
 A taped performance of the group lyp-synching the songs, while dressed in blue sailor outfits, aired on 17 November 2007 for the Children in Need 2007 telethon.
 The song was also the official Children in Need single of 2007.
 In addition, they performed "2 Become 1" on the finale of the fifth season of the British television show Strictly Come Dancing.

 Filmmaker Bob Smeaton, directed an official documentary on the reunion.
 It was entitled Spice Girls: Giving You Everything and was first aired on Australia's Fox8 on 16 December 2007, followed by BBC One in the United Kingdom, on 31 December.
+According to the group's manager Simon Fuller, it covered "the highs and the lows, the laughter and the tears.
+From their pre-Spice Girls days and the forming of the group, to the first taste of success, world domination and ultimately the break up and the aftermath."

 On 28 June 2007, the group held a press conference at The O2 Arena revealing their intention to reunite and embark upon a tour.
 They announced The Return of the Spice Girls tour on their website, and it would start in Vancouver on 2 December 2007.
 Ticket sales for the first London date of the tour sold out in 38 seconds.
 It was reported that over one million people signed up in the UK alone and over five million worldwide for the ticket ballot on the band's official website.
 Sixteen additional dates in London had been added and sold out.
 In the United States, Las Vegas, Los Angeles and San Jose shows also sold out, prompting additional dates to be added.
 It was announced that the Spice Girls would be playing dates in Chicago, Detroit and Boston, as well as additional dates in New York to keep up with the demand.
 On the first concert in Canada, they performed to an audience of 15,000 people, singing twenty songs and changing a total of eight times.
 On 1 February 2008, it was announced that due to personal and family commitments their tour would come to an end in Toronto on 26 February 2008, meaning that tour dates in Beijing, Hong Kong, Shanghai, Sydney, Cape Town and Buenos Aires were cancelled.